-Teachers at the Teacher stage will receive three formal observations from an administrator.
+Teachers at the Teacher stage will receive two formal observations from an administrator.
 For more information about IMPACT for teachers at this stage, please refer to the IMPACT guidebook.

-Teachers at this stage are eligible for a variety of leadership opportunities, including:
+Teachers at this stage are eligible to apply to join the Chancellor's Teachers' Cabinet.

-- Chancellor's Teachers' Cabinet - Fund for Teachers